The Black Death, which claimed nearly 50 million lives in the 14th century has returned — this time to a country southeast of Africa: Madagascar.

 Typically, from late fall to late spring there are an average of 400 cases of the plague that occur each year.
 While there is no definite answer as to why the plague continues to spread faster each year, doctors and scientists do have theories.

 Nearly 670 years ago, twelve Genoese trading ships docked in Messina, Italy, after an exhausting journey through the Black Sea.
 These ships bore what would soon be known to the world as the Black Death.

 Kirby added that she believes the increase in ways of travel has impacted the spread rates of several diseases such as the plague and ebola.
 She also noted that there are a lot of trade routes between Madagascar and other countries on the boarders of the southeastern side of Africa, which was the big reason why the 14th century plague spread so quickly.

-In an interview with Express Newspapers, Dr. Tim Jagatic, a doctor from Doctors Without Borders agreed with Dr. Kirby.
+In an interview with the Daily Express, Dr. Tim Jagatic, a doctor from Doctors Without Borders agreed with Dr. Kirby.